css-materials/course-site/content/setup/r/r-server/index.md

 ## RStudio Workbench

 Rather than installing your own copy of R and RStudio, you can access R and RStudio remotely hosted on a server.
-Specifically, [CIS Tech IT Services](https://it.coecis.cornell.edu/) hosts RStudio Workbench for us.
+Specifically, the [Social Sciences Computing Services](https://sscs.uchicago.edu/) hosts RStudio Workbench for us.
 Rather than running an application on your computer, you open RStudio in your web browser.
 All the processing and computation is done on a remote server.
 This means virtually all of the software is pre-configured for you.
 Setup is minimal.

 The downside is that you only have access to this server for the duration of the class.
 If you intend to use R and RStudio in future classes/research projects, you will need to install and configure everything on your own computer after the course is completed.

 ## Accessing RStudio Workbench

-1. Go to [this link](https://rstudio-workbench.infosci.cornell.edu/) to login to the server.
+1. Go to [this link](https://macss-r.uchicago.edu/) to login to the server.
-1. Use your Cornell NetID and password to login (this is the same username/password you use for other Cornell online services, such as email).
+2. Use your [CNetID](https://uchicago.service-now.com/it?id=kb_article&kb=KB06000393) and password to login (this is the same username/password you use for other UChicago online services, such as email).
-1. You're done.
+3. You're done.
 You should see a fresh RStudio window in your browser.

 {{% callout note %}}

-Only students in this course who have been approved by IT Services can access this server.
-If you cannot log on to the server, [contact me](mailto:bcs88@cornell.edu).
+Only students in this course who have been approved by SSCS can access this server.
+If you cannot log on to the server, email the Server Team at ssc-server-support@lists.uchicago.edu to let them know that you are enrolled in the class (MACS 30500) and you have problems accessing the server.
+Add me in cc.

+If you have problems with cVPN or the network, contact [ITS](https://its.uchicago.edu/)

 {{% /callout %}}